Are nursing students satisfied with how their courses are organised?

 University Experience?

 A balanced university experience blends face-to-face learning, online provision and access to quiet study, skills labs and libraries.
 Promote peer networks and community to support wellbeing and persistence.
-Provide opportunities for skills practice in controlled environments and ensure facilities access aligns with placement patterns.
+Provide opportunities for skills practice in controlled environments, and ensure facilities access aligns with placement patterns.
 Events that connect cohorts strengthen identity and support progression.
+When facilities, community and course design work together, students are better placed to progress and stay engaged.

 How Student Voice Analytics helps you

 Student Voice Analytics brings together nursing student comments and operations themes in one place, showing sentiment over time by cohort, mode and site.
-It pinpoints where timetabling, communications and placement logistics underperform, and surfaces strengths in support and teaching so you can scale what works.
-Programme teams get concise summaries, representative comments and export-ready outputs to brief practice partners and operations colleagues, closing the loop with students and lifting NSS outcomes.
+It helps teams see where timetabling, communications and placement logistics create friction, while also surfacing strengths in support and teaching that are worth scaling.
+Programme teams get concise summaries, representative comments and export-ready outputs to brief practice partners and operations colleagues.
+The result is a clearer view of what to fix first, and stronger evidence for improving the student experience.

 Request a walkthrough